 - The person’s physical condition or personal care begins to worsen.

 How Many People Die or are Hurt Each Year from Alcohol-Related Causes?

 A report from the National Institute on Alcohol Abuse and Alcoholism states that about 1,825 college students between the ages of 18 and 24 die from alcohol-related unintentional injuries, including motor-vehicle crashes.
 More than half a million more are injured in alcohol-related incidents.

 What other harm occurred while college students had been drinking?

 This 2009 report also stated that nearly 696,000 college students were assaulted by another student who had been drinking, and 97,000 were the victims of alcohol-related sexual assault or date rape.

 How Many Students are Problem Drinkers?

-About 25 percent of college students included in a number of surveys executed between 1996 and 2002 reported problems with their classes, grades or assignments as a result of drinking.
+About 25 percent of college students included in a number of surveys reported problems with their classes, grades or assignments as a result of drinking.
 A little more than one percent of students whose drinking has gotten out of control has tried to commit suicide.
 And nearly one-third of all students were consuming alcohol and seeing adverse effects to the extent that they could be classified as dependent on or abusing alcohol.

-Many college students who once had alcohol or drug problems found that they could live drug-free and alcohol-free at college after they completed the Narconon drug and alcohol rehabilitation program.
-With Narconon programs available on six continents, college students at campuses around the world have a way to leave alcohol abuse behind in favor of a productive, enjoyable life free from drugs or alcohol.
+Many college students who once had alcohol or drug problems found that they could live drug-free and alcohol-free after they completed the Narconon drug and alcohol rehabilitation program.
+With Narconon programs available on six continents, college students around the world have a way to leave alcohol abuse behind in favor of a productive, enjoyable life free from drugs or alcohol.

-If you know a student who is struggling with alcohol abuse, have them contact a Narconon drug and alcohol rehab counselor to find the Narconon alcohol rehab program closest to them.
+If you know a student who is struggling with alcohol abuse, contact a Narconon drug and alcohol rehab counselor to find out how to get them help.